giresse19/rate_limiter_challenge/Readme.md

 ### src/middleware/rateLimiterTest.js
 * Main rate limiter logic is here
 * Rate limiting implementation is base on sliding window algorithm
+* imports a running redis client instance, from `utils/initRedis.js`.
 * Contains only one exported service (see `module.exports = `)
 * All subroutines are separated as functions including **Checks** and **Data conversions**